All Episodes

 I was really without any self-esteem whatsoever.

-And I talked to some friends, and they said, you know, you're blaming the wrong people for this.
+And I talked to some friends and they said, you know, you're blaming the wrong people for this.

-It's not the royals, it's not your friends.
+It's not your friends.

 You're sitting there miserable.